-1. PN Junction Diode Characteristics (Forward bias, Reverse bias)

-2. Transistor CE Characteristics (Input and Output)

-3. Study of CRO.

-4. Class A Power Amplifier

-5. Zener Diode Characteristics

-7. Rectifier without Filters (Full wave & Half wave)

-8. Rectifier with Filters (Full wave & Half wave).

-Note: Total 10 experiments are to be conducted.
-(Five experiments from PART-A, Five experiments from Part B)
+- 1. PN Junction Diode Characteristics (Forward bias, Reverse bias) - 2.
+Transistor CE Characteristics (Input and Output) - 3.
+Study of CRO. - 4.
+Class a Power Amplifier - 5.
+Zener Diode Characteristics - 7.
+Rectifier without Filters (Full wave & half wave) - 8.
+Rectifier with Filters (Full wave & half wave).

-1. Verify KCL & KVL

-2. Analyze the performance characteristics of DC machines.

-3. Determine the regulation of 3-Ø alternator.

-4. Analyze the operation and characteristics of different types of diodes and transistors.
+- 1. Demonstrate the verification of KCL & KVL. - 2.
+Analyze the performance characteristics of DC machines through different tests. - 3.
+Analyze the performance of transformer by conducting different tests. - 4.
+Test for the regulation of 3-Ø alternator. - 5.
+Analyze the operation and characteristics of different types of diodes and transistors and their applications.

-5. Analyze diode rectifier circuits.